LOOKING FOR TRAIN TICKETS?

 Opened in 1863 by the Inverness and Perth Junction Railway, one of its earliest visitors to Blair Atholl station was Queen Victoria, on her way to Blair Castle to visit her friend, the 6th Duke of Atholl, who was gravely ill.

-The ‘down’ platform today contains a small wooden ‘chalet’ style building dating from the 1930s, part of which is used as a (rather cold) waiting shed today.
 There have been no paid staff at the station since the 1980s, but the one remaining signal box at the end of the platform is still staffed and operates the level crossing gates.

 About Friends of Blair Atholl Station